Restarting the Notion Application: A Step-by-Step Guide

 To restart Notion on an Android device, use one of these methods:

-Tap the square or recent apps button (usually located at the bottom of the screen) to open the Recent Apps screen.
+Tap the square or recent apps button (usually located at the bottom of the screen) to open the Recent Apps view.
 Find the Notion app and swipe it off the screen or tap the close icon to force close it.
-Once closed, reopen Notion from your app drawer or Home screen.
+Once closed, open Notion from your app drawer or Home screen.

-If simply closing Notion does not solve the problem, press and hold the power button until you see the power options menu.
+If simply closing Notion does not solve the problem, press and hold the power button until the power options menu appears.
 Choose Restart or Reboot to restart your Android device.
-After the device is back on, open Notion to start with a fresh session.
+After your device completes its reboot, open Notion to start with a fresh session.

 ---